 - Be quick, but don’t hurry.
 As you look to re-purpose talent (like in John’s example of using recruiters in the Care Center), be sure that people are trained in the new environment, comfortable, and know when to escalate issues they’re not ready to handle themselves.
 (45:30)

 - One of the most important qualities that’s going to be needed is learning agility.
-That’s going to take higher priority in the justification of who you bring back than technical expertise.
+That’s going to take higher priority in the justification of who you bring back after a furlough than technical expertise.
 Going forward, you’ll be evaluating people’s potential, as well as what they’ve done to date.
 (48:30)

 - Effectively Managing Employee Layoffs in the Midst of COVID-19